tidymodels/recipes/tests/testthat/_snaps/sample.md

       iris_rec %>% step_sample(replace = "a")
     Condition
       Error in `step_sample()`:
-      ! `replace` should be a single logical.
+      ! `replace` should be a single logical, not a string.

 # sample with case weights